Our business model

 What we do

-We work with local communities to design high-quality homes in sustainable developments resulting in successful planning outcomes.
-We use standard house types across the Group, tailored externally to suit each location.
-Our in-house design team develop these house types, which in 2024 accounted for 85% of private completions.
+We work with local communities to design high-quality homes in sustainable developments, resulting in successful planning outcomes.
+We use standard house types across the Group for both private brands, partnership homes and affordable homes.
+These are tailored externally to suit each location, with further differentiation in the interior of our private brands.
+Our in-house design team develop these house types, which in 2025 accounted for 93% of private completions.

 How we add value

 Our developments create direct and indirect jobs, provide affordable homes, make improvements to local road networks, and create or contribute towards new education and community facilities.
-Our portfolio of house types provides flexible layouts that can be adapted to our customers’ needs.
+Our portfolio of house types provides flexible layouts that we can adapt to our customers’ needs across all three tenures, and we have created distinct house types for each of our two private brands.

 procurement-icon